Gluten Free Brownie Cookies

-If ya’ll saw my instagram stories the past couple of weeks, you know I’ve been going nuts trying to get these brownie cookies right!
+If ya’ll saw my instagram stories the past couple of weeks, you know I’ve been going nuts trying to get these gluten free brownie cookies right!

 Add the 8 ounces of chocolate (please note this is 8 ounces by weight, not volume! see notes if you don’t have a kitchen scale) to a bowl and melt in 30 second intervals in the microwave, stirring between each interval until fully melted.